trungk18/trungk18.github.io/_posts/2020-05-10-angular-common-memory-leak-use-case-observable.md

 ![Understand and prevent the most common memory leaks in Angular application](https://github.com/trungk18/trungk18.github.io/raw/master/img/blog/angular-common-memory-leak-use-case-observable-01.gif)

-The flow:
+**The flow:**

-1. I click on `Relive` button, the child component is rendered.
+1. I click on `Relive` button, the child component is rendered
 2. After a couple of seconds, I click `Destroy`.
 The child component is disappeared from the UI, but the `console.log` keeps running.
-I can see two different component ids on the console.
+I can see two different component ids on the console
 3. I clicked `Relive` and `Destroy` back end forth multiple times, the `console.log` keeps repeating multiple times.
 Think about it this way.
-If you click 100 times, you will see 100 `console.log` every second.
+If you click 100 times, you will see 100 `console.log` every second
-4. If you keep the browser open, your application keeps eating the computer memory up to a point the application became unsurprisingly slow.
+4. If you keep the browser open, your application keeps eating the computer memory up to a point the application became unsurprisingly slow
-5. You have to refresh the browser to free up the memory.
+5. You have to refresh the browser to free up the memory

 The below screenshot was recorded after a few minutes after I click `Relive` and `Destroy` about 10+ times.
 My browser started to hang and unresponsive, I have to close the current tab because I couldn't do anything on this tab.